wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 `async/await` is a new syntax that will allow us to use the keyword `async` and the keyword `await` for a much nicer, easier to read looking code and we will see how that works in just a second.

 Your functions that return promise still stay exactly the same way.
-There is nothing that needs to change about your promsie generating functions.
+There is nothing that needs to change about your promise generating functions.
 We need to change where we actually call the code to use `async/await`.

 Go into the `playground` folder and make a new file called `async-await.html` and add our base HTML.